List of EastEnders characters introduced in 2003: Gavin Sharp

-Geoff Morton

-Detective Chief Inspector Geoff Morton, played by Maurice Roëves, is the alcoholic father of Kate Morton (Jill Halfpenny), who arrives for her wedding to Phil Mitchell (Steve McFadden).
-He is not impressed on Phil's stag night, when Minty Peterson (Cliff Parisi) tells him about Phil's immigrant ex-wife Nadia (Anna Barkan).
-He is also disappointed that Phil does not drink, and accepts the dare of drinking a yard of ale, before being thrown out of The Queen Victoria pub for insulting Nana Moon (Hilda Braid).
-He then goes to Angie's Den where he insults Little Mo Mitchell (Kacey Ainsworth) and is hit by her husband, Billy (Perry Fenwick).
-He later refuses to attend Kate and Phil's wedding, but has a conversation with Phil about alcoholism and returns to Newcastle to seek help.
-However, in March 2004 Kate hears the news that Geoff has committed suicide.

 Yolande Trueman

 Yolande Trueman, played by Angela Wynter, arrives in Albert Square as Patrick Trueman's (Rudolph Walker) holiday romance.
 They eventually settle down and marry in 2004.
 She strikes up a feud with Pat Evans (Pam St Clement), which worsens when she discovers that Pat has been having an affair with Patrick.
 In 2008 Yolande is offered a new job at the Minute Mart HQ in Birmingham.
 She accepts with delight and busily prepares for the move, however Patrick is less keen.
 This leads to Yolande surprising everyone at her leaving party by announcing that she is leaving Walford alone.
 She returned for one episode on 20 March 2017.